 I was a fan of the original games, so when I heard about the new Switch port of Quake, I was all in.
 The game has many of the great elements of the original Quake.
 The graphics are impressive, the gameplay is solid, and the multiplayer options are great.
 If you want to play Quake the way it was meant to be played, this is the game to get.

-It’s been a while since I’ve done a full on review of a new game.
+It’s been a while since I’ve done a full on Overview of a new game.
 It’s been far too long, really, and this was a game that I’d wanted to play for a long time.
 Back in the day, I believe I first saw Quake in 1997.
 It was on a demo CD with a friend at a friend’s house, and I was blown away with the graphics, and the gameplay.
 The game looked amazing, and I was hooked.
 Quake still holds up today, and it’s still a tough game to beat.

 The new “Quake” is a fast-paced first-person shooter that has you wielding the power of lightning to annihilate your enemies.
 With a minimum of set-up, players are thrust into the middle of a raging battle on the moon where they must fend off hordes of mutants who are pummeling them with every shot.
 Controlling the character is done using the Switch controller as well as a mouse and keyboard.
 The action is quick, fluid and fun to play, and after about an hour, you’ll have had your fill of the game.